Indications for: DESCOVY

-HIV-1 infection: in combination with other antiretroviral agents in patients ≥35kg; or in combination with other antiretroviral agents other than protease inhibitors (PI) that require a CYP3A inhibitor in pediatric patients ≥25kg-<35kg.
+HIV-1 infection: in combination with other antiretroviral agents in patients ≥35kg; or in combination with other antiretroviral agents other than protease inhibitors (PI) that require a CYP3A inhibitor in children ≥25–<35kg.
+Pre-exposure prophylaxis (PrEP) to reduce the risk of sexually-acquired HIV-1, excluding from receptive vaginal sex, in at-risk patients ≥35kg.

 Adults and Children:

-Not for treating chronic HBV infection; test for HBV before starting therapy and closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, initiate anti-hepatitis B therapy may be warranted (esp. in those with advanced liver disease or cirrhosis).
-Suspend therapy if lactic acidosis or hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
-Monitor CrCl, urine glucose, urine protein, serum phosphorus (in patients at risk for chronic renal disease); discontinue if significant renal dysfunction or Fanconi syndrome occurs).
-Severe hepatic impairment.
+Test for HBV before starting therapy and closely monitor patients co-infected with HBV and HIV for several months after stopping treatment (discontinuing therapy may exacerbate HBV infection); if appropriate, anti-hepatitis B therapy may be warranted (esp. in those with advanced liver disease or cirrhosis).
+Risk of drug resistance with use for PrEP in undiagnosed HIV-1 infection.
+Do not initiate for PrEP if signs/symptoms of acute HIV infection present; use approved test and confirm negative status prior to initiation, at least every 3 months during therapy, and upon diagnosis of any other STIs.
+Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
+Assess SCr, estimated CrCl, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) prior to or when initiating, and during therapy.
+Discontinue if significant renal dysfunction or Fanconi syndrome occurs.
+Severe hepatic impairment: not studied.
 Pregnancy.
 Nursing mothers: not recommended.

 Nucleoside analogues (reverse transcriptase inhibitors).